Plutonomicon/plutarch-plutus/docs/TRICKS.md

   PNil -> match_nil
 ```

-It turns out that `pelimList` usages _almost always_ use a one-off Haskell level function with a redundant `plam` - so `pelimList` would benefit greatly from just taking a Haskell level function directly.
+It turns out that using `pelimList` _almost always_ involves using a one-off Haskell level function (and therefore a redundant `plam`).
+As such, `pelimList` benefits greatly from just taking a Haskell level function directly.

 However, **not all higher order functions** benefit from taking Haskell level functions.
-In many HOF usages, you could benefit from passing a commonly used function argument, rather than a one-off function argument.
+In many higher order function use cases, you could benefit from passing a commonly used function argument, rather than a one-off function argument.
 Imagine `map`, you don't always map with one-off functions - often, you `map` with existing, commonly used functions.
 In these cases, that commonly used function ought to be a Plutarch level function, so it can be hoisted and `map` can simply reference it.

 # The difference between `PlutusType`/`PCon` and `PLift`'s `pconstant`